chrisichris/ybuilder/README.markdown

 for dependency resolution.
 It also uses the same build classpathes as maven (compile, test, runtime).

+Dependencies together with the classpathes are also added to the config struct.
+To do that convienent there is a special helper:
 Dependencies are defined in the `project.yeti` file and copied to `lib/managed`.

-To retrieve the dependencies you *must call*
-`java -jar ybuilder.jar retrieveDependencies'.

-#### Defining Dependencies

-To define dependencies in your `project.yeti` file use the function:

-    dependency artifactId groupId version [list of optional arguments]

-ie:

-    dependency "org.yeti" "yeti" "0.9.3" [];
+	config = config with createBaseConfig config [ dependency "org.yeti" "yeti" "0.9.3" [],
-    dependency "org.apache.commons" "commons-lang3" "3.0.1" [];
+		dependency "org.apache.commons" "commons-lang3" "3.0.1" [],
-    dependency "junit" "junit" "3.8.2" [TestScope()];
+		dependency "junit" "junit" "3.8.2" [TestScope()],
-    dependency "javax.servlet" "servlet-api" "2.4" [ProvidedScope()];
+		dependency "javax.servlet" "servlet-api" "2.4" [ProvidedScope()]];

 The scopes of the dependency is defined in the list of optional arguments.
 The scopes are the same as in maven (CompileScope, TestScope, RuntimeScope, SystemScope, ProvidedScope).
 The default scope is `CompileScope`.

-*NOTE:* After modifying your dependencies or adding new dependencies you have to call `java -jar ybuilder.jar retrieveDependencies' so that the new dependencies are retrieved.
+To retrieve the dependencies you *must call*.
+Just adding the dependencies has no effect.

+	>java -jar ybuilder.jar retrieveDependencies

 Ybuilder does not retrieve dependencies on each compile because this would take too long.

 #### Remote Repositories

-To add additional remote repositories use
+To add additional remote repositories add to the list of dependencies

     remoteRepository id repositoryURL